hubendubler/arc-viewer/README.md

 For local development, a Mapbox access token is required.
 You can create one in your [Mapbox account](https://account.mapbox.com/).

-Place the token in a `.env` file in the root of the repository:
+Place the token in a `.env.local` file in the root of the repository:

 ```
 MAPBOX_ACCESS_TOKEN=XXXXXXXXXXXXXXXX